-SITE INFORMATIO N Topic Comments Site Name Wallyford Site Ref PM/MH/HSG024 Source of Site Agent (Derek Scott Planning) on behalf of Dunalastair Estates Group Suggestion Site Size (ha) 86.3ha Current Use Agricultural (allocated for housing in ELLP 2008).
+SITE INFORMATIO DN .
+Topic Comments Site Name Wallyford Site Ref PM/MH/HSG024: LDP PROP MH9: Land at Wallyford and MH11 New Secondary School Establishment Source of Site Agent (Derek Scott Planning) on behalf of Dunalastair Estates Group Suggestion Site Size (ha) 86.3ha Current Use Agricultural (allocated for housing in ELLP 2008).
 Proposed Use Increase in current allocated capacity from 1050 to 1400/1500.
 Summary A large mainly greenfield site, largely in agricultural use, also including the Description former Wallyford bing and woodland.
 It wraps around the eastern edge of Wallyford and is bounded to the south-east by the A1, to the west by Salter's Road, and to the north by the A199.
 It is allocated for 1000 homes in the current Local Plan and benefits from planning permission for 1050 homes.